Assistant Professor, Apple Certified Instructor

 Areas of Expertise

-Creative media technologies, Final Cut Pro, Documentary, Information Architecture, Effective media use in the not-for-profit sector
+Documentary Film, Creative media technologies, Postproduction, Information Architecture, Media use in the not-for-profit sector

-Jason Osder is a media educator, producer, and instructional author with a background in documentary, social sciences, and education theory.
+Jason is a long-time media educator, producer, and instructional author with a background in documentary, social sciences, and education theory.
 He joined the faculty of the School of Media and Public Affairs in January 2007 to teach Introduction to Digital Media, a required course for journalism and political communications majors.
+His teaching also includes documentary theory and production and online journalism techniques.

 Jason is the creator of numerous online courses for the Lynda.com Online Training Library including YouTube Essential Training and Documentary Editing with Premiere Pro CS6.
 In 2005, he founded Amigo Media with collaborator Robbie Carman to meet a growing demand for professional training, consulting, and execution in the rapidly changing field of creative media technologies.
 In 2007, the two co-authored Final Cut Pro Workflows: The Independent Studio Handbook.
 The Magazine of the American Cinematographer called it "the most thorough book on Final Cut Pro to date."